-A (: D : : Office of the office of the option of the op Active Permissions Sites with valid permissions which may be working or mothballed on a temporary basis (and for which new working and reclamation schemes are not required before working can recommence) Aggregate Sand and gravel, crushed rock and other bulk materials used in the Aggregate construction industry for purposes such as the making of concrete, mortar, asphalt or for roadstone, drainage or bulk filling Aggregate Reserves The amount of crushed rock or sand and gravel which is covered Aggregate Reserves under planning permissions for working, but is still to be extracted.
+Active Permissions Sites with valid permissions which may be working or mothballed on a temporary basis (and for which new working and reclamation schemes are not required before working can recommence) Aggregate Sand and gravel, crushed rock and other bulk materials used in the construction industry for purposes such as the making of concrete, mortar, asphalt or for roadstone, drainage or bulk filling Aggregate Reserves The amount of crushed rock or sand and gravel which is covered under planning permissions for working, but is still to be extracted.
 This does not include dormant sites.
-Aggregate Resources All of the deposits of crushed rock and sand and gravel which are present in the ground Aggregate Working Party The AWP is a technical working group with membership drawn from (AWP) mineral planning authorities, the minerals industry and Department ' , for Communities and Local Government (DCLG).
+Aggregate Resources All of the deposits of crushed rock and sand and gravel which are present in the ground Aggregate Working Party (AWP) The AWP is a technical working group with membership drawn from mineral planning authorities, the minerals industry and Department for Communities and Local Government (DCLG).
 Colliery Spoil The waste material produced during coal mining, which can be used instead of primary aggregate in some cases.
-AONB An area of land designated as being an Area of Outstanding Natural 0 , , , , , , , , , , , , , , , , , , , Beauty.
-Construction, Demolition Waste arising from site construction or refurbishment, demolition or and Excavation Waste excavation.
-(CD&E) Crushed Rock Hard rock (such as limestone) which has been quarried, fragmented Damas and Damas's aller and graded for use as aggregate Dormant Permission Dormant permissions are sites with permissions but where working cannot recommence until new schemes of working and reclamation have been agreed.
+AONB An area of land designated as being an Area of Outstanding Natural Beauty.
+Construction, Demolition and Excavation Waste (CD&E) Waste arising from site construction or refurbishment, demolition or excavation.
+Crushed Rock Hard rock (such as limestone) which has been quarried, fragmented and graded for use as aggregate Dormant Permission Dormant permissions are sites with permissions but where working cannot recommence until new schemes of working and reclamation have been agreed.
 Reserves in dormant permissions do not contribute to permitted reserves.
-Duty to Cooperate Planning Authorities will be expected to address strategic issues in Duty to cooperate conjunction with neighbouring authorities who have to deal with the same issues.
-Extant Permission Existing planning permission Furnace Bottom Ash (FBA) Furnace bottom ash is the coarser fraction of ash produced in coal , burning power stations resulting from the fusion of pulverized-fuel ash particles which fall to the bottom of the furnace.
+Duty to Cooperate Planning Authorities will be expected to address strategic issues in conjunction with neighbouring authorities who have to deal with the same issues.
+Extant Permission Existing planning permission Furnace Bottom Ash (FBA) Furnace bottom ash is the coarser fraction of ash produced in coal burning power stations resulting from the fusion of pulverized-fuel ash particles which fall to the bottom of the furnace.
 It varies in size from fine sand to coarse gravel and has a porous nature and can be used instead of primary aggregate in some instances.
-Incinerator Bottom Ash This is a form of ash produced by waste incinerators which can be (IBA) processed and then used as a substitute for primary aggregate in Londhonic some instances.
-Landbank A landbank is the sum in tonnes of all permitted reserves for which valid planning permissions are extant, this includes current non- working sites but excludes dormant sites and 'inactive sites'.
+Incinerator Bottom Ash (IBA) This is a form of ash produced by waste incinerators which can be processed and then used as a substitute for primary aggregate in some instances.
+Landbank A landbank is the sum in tonnes of all permitted reserves for which valid planning permissions are extant, this includes current non-working sites but excludes dormant sites and 'inactive sites'.
 They area monitoring tool to provide MPA's with early warning of possible disruption to the provision of an adequate and steady supply of land-won aggregate in their area.
-Licenced Marine Aggregate Areas allocated under the sea where dredging is allowed to take Dredging Areas place with the permission of the Marine Management Organisation.
-Local Aggregate A report prepared by a Minerals Planning Authority or group of Assessment (LAA) Authorities which assesses the demand for and supply of aggregates now and in the future.
-Northwards distribution Concreting sand and gravel from these sites tend to be transported area for concreting sand north to the Tees Valley area and adjacent areas in the North East and gravel North Yorkshire Sub-region The North Yorkshire Sub-region includes North Yorkshire County Council (NYCC), York City Council (YCC), Yorkshire Dales National Park (YDNP), North York Moors National Park (NYMNP)
+Licenced Marine Aggregate Dredging Areas Areas allocated under the sea where dredging is allowed to take place with the permission of the Marine Management Organisation.
+Local Aggregate Assessment (LAA) A report prepared by a Minerals Planning Authority or group of Authorities which assesses the demand for and supply of aggregates now and in the future.
+Northwards distribution area for concreting sand and gravel Concreting sand and gravel from these sites tend to be transported north to the Tees Valley area and adjacent areas in the North East North Yorkshire Sub-region The North Yorkshire Sub-region includes North Yorkshire County Council (NYCC), York City Council (YCC), Yorkshire Dales National Park (YDNP), North York Moors National Park (NYMNP)